nausicaan/guestbook/README.md

 Variables declared in a defaults/main.yaml file:

 - HOME: Remote server directory where output files are created.
-- GIT: Local path to your git repository.
+- WPATH: Path to the wordpress installation.
-- TRAIL: Path to the wordpress installation.
+- GIT: Local path to the git repository.
 - URL: Wordpress root domain.

 ```console